DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/appropriate-body-users.md

 - Start date (when the ECT started induction with the previous appropriate body)
 - End date (when the ECT stopped doing induction with the previous appropriate body, but did not pass or fail -- this is when they are released)
 - Number of terms (this must be a whole number, and this is given when the ECT is released)
-- Induction programme type (FIP/CIP/DIY)
+- Induction programme type (School-led or Provider-led)

 Below the induction history are 2 more subheadings: